skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/49.png

-4. Now replace the ID Numbers to replicate the guardian, medical provider and child.
-Look at the below picture to get a sense of what to do.
+4. Now, replace the ID Numbers to replicate the guardian, medical provider and child.
+Look at the picture below to get a sense of what to do.

 .. image:: Images/50.png